laminas/laminas-form/docs/book/v3/application-integration/form-element-manager-mvc.md

 ### Register Controller

 In a laminas-mvc based application, the form element manager is registered in the application during the [installation of laminas-form](../installation.md#installation-for-mezzio-and-laminas-mvc-application).
-This allows to fetch the form element manager from the application service container.
+This allows fetching the form element manager from the application service container.
-With the [reflection factory of laminas-servicemanager](https://docs.laminas.dev/laminas-servicemanager/reflection-abstract-factory/), the form element manager can be automaticly injected into the controller.
+When using the [reflection factory of laminas-servicemanager](https://docs.laminas.dev/laminas-servicemanager/reflection-abstract-factory/), the form element manager can be automatically injected into the controller.

-To [register the controller](https://docs.laminas.dev/laminas-mvc/quick-start/#create-a-route) for the application, extend the configuration of the module.
+To [register the controller](https://docs.laminas.dev/laminas-mvc/quick-start/#create-a-route) in the application, extend the configuration of the module.
 Add the following lines to the module configuration file, e.g. `module/Album/config/module.config.php`:

 <pre class="language-php" data-line="8-9"><code>